aeon-toolkit/aeon/README.md

 If you let us know about your paper using `aeon`, we will happily list it [here](https://www.aeon-toolkit.org/en/stable/papers_using_aeon.html).

 The `aeon` project used to be called `sktime`.
-In 2022, the large majority of active `sktime` core developers forked the v0.16 of the `sktime` github repository and rebranded as `aeon`.
+In 2022, the large majority of active `sktime` core developers forked version 0.16 of the `sktime` github repository and rebranded as `aeon`.
 To find out why, go [here](https://github.com/aeon-toolkit/aeon/issues/456).